-Bristol, Clifton & Wets of England Zoological Society is a conservation and education charity, which runs and operates Bristol Zoo Gardens and the Wild Place Project.
+Bristol, Clifton & West of England Zoological Society Ltd and its subsidiary Bristol Zoo Enterprises Ltd (together referred to as ‘BCWEZS’).
+We are a conservation and education charity, which runs and operates Bristol Zoo Gardens and Wild Place Project.

-Registered Address: BCWEZS Ltd, Bristol Zoo Gardens, Clifton, Bristol BS8 3HA
+Registered office: Bristol Zoo Gardens, Clifton, Bristol, BS8 3HA.

 What information do we collect about you?